These are the Lord’s appointed times, holy assemblies, which you must proclaim at their appointed time. Leviticus 23:4

 - On the first day (Nisan 15), all yeast or leaven must be put away from their dwellings (Exodus 12:15).
 Since the Feast of Unleavened Bread followed Passover on Nisan 14, bread without yeast was put away from their dwelling for a total of eight days.

-- For the Seven Days, no yeast must be within their dwellings (Exodus 12:19).
-The utensils used must never have touched leaven.
+- For the Seven Days, no yeast must be in their dwellings (Exodus 12:19).
+The utensils must never have touched leaven.
 (7) This interrupts the normal leavening process of using a lump from an old loaf as yeast when baking new bread.
 Therefore, new leaven must be cultivated for their bread after the Feast of Unleavened Bread concludes.

 - On the first day, there is to be a holy convocation (Exodus 12:16.
 Numbers 28:18))